Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Migration not completed in time

-Use the sync operation with the .csv file as input to notify services with resources associated with the key to try the migration again:
+Use the sync operation with the .csv file as input to notify services with associations to the key to try the migration again:

 ./<crkm-binary> sync <.csv input file>

-If the number of registrations of an HPCS key was not zero at the start of the migration and it does not drops to zero at some point, that might indicate services are encountering problems migrating keys or there are state registrations.
-Create an IBM Support ticket for Key Protect, mention HPCS to Key Protect migration.
+If the number of associations of an HPCS key was not zero at the start of the migration and does not drop to zero, services might be encountering problems migrating keys.
+Alternatively, there might be stale associations.
+Create an IBM Support ticket for Key Protect and mention HPCS to Key Protect migration.

 Invalid resource CRN format